aws-samples/generating-credential-and-role-usage-reports-for-aws-identity-centre-users-leveraging-cloudtraillake/README.md

 # Export IAM Credential Reports

-The IAM Credential Reports pattern leverages CloudTrail Lake and SSO to generate a list of users, assigned roles and the last time they authenticated in that role based on entries in CloudTrail Lake.
+This sample provides a solution with Terraform and Python that generates credential reports for AWS Identity Centre users (formerly known as SSO) by generating a list of users and their assigned roles.
+Subsequently it uses CloudTrail Lake to find the date the user last logged into that role and generates a CSV file.

+The SSO Credential report creates a correlation between SSO accounts defined in Identity Centre within the managed active directory and correlates them against entries within CloudTrail by querying CloudTrail Lake.

+The report is generated once a week, but you can modify the code to make it more frequent or run it manually.

 ![IAM Use Cases](iam.png)